 Residential Hall Coordinator - The Hall Coordinator (HC) coordinates the total administration of a residence hall.
 They work closely with resident assistants and residents to foster a sense of community and create an atmosphere conducive to holistic personal growth and development of students.
 The HC is a full-time professional who may live in the residence community and is responsible for the educational and operational functions of the living area.
 Each Hall Coordinator brings a diverse professional and educational background to the residence hall living.
-A substantial portion of the Residential Coordinator's time is spent serving as an active resource for the residents and social activities for segments of our student population and developing means of assessing student needs and interests.
+A substantial portion of the Residential Coordinator's time is spent serving as an active resource for the residents and Resident Assistants staff in the planning, development, and coordination of the educational and social activities for segments of our student population and developing means of assessing student needs and interests.
 The Hall Coordinator is also responsible for supervising and training desk receptionists, handling disciplinary matters, providing leadership development opportunities for resident students, assuming student group advising responsibilities within Student Services, and overall management of the facilities in their area.